wduquette/wduquette.github.io/_posts/2019-7-9-The-MoltResult-Type.md

 ...
 ```

+Note that the Molt interpreter need not be involved!

 ## Tcl Liens

 There are still a few things that the Standard Tcl implementation can do that Molt's